 My name is Shaun Richards and I regularly analyse economic events and developments on Core Finance TV.
-You may also have heard me on Bloomberg Radio in the mornings or seen my comments and articles in newspapers such as City-AM and the Business live section of the Guardian.
-I also write economics reports for groups such as Woodford Investment Management and for pension funds.
-For the latter the work often relates to inflation measurement for pensioners and the relevance of CPI and RPI.
+You may also have heard me on Bloomberg Radio in the mornings or seen my comments and articles in newspapers such as the Business live section of the Guardian City-AM and the Daily Express.
+I also write economics reports for investment groups, hedge funds and for pension funds.
+For the latter the work often relates to inflation measurement for both existing and future pensioners often the relevance of the measures used for this.

 I have also worked in Tokyo Japan again in the derivatives sphere and the Japanese “lost decade” made me think about what I would do if it spread,which is ever more relevant as so many places show signs of “Turning Japanese”.